ibm-cloud-docs/schematics/about.md

 {: help}
 {: support}

-{{site.data.keyword.bplong_notm}} is a managed {{site.data.keyword.cloud_notm}} offering that provides powerful tools to automate your cloud infrastructure provisioning process, the configuration and operation management for your cloud resources, and app deployments.
+{{site.data.keyword.bplong_notm}} provides powerful tools to automate your cloud infrastructure provisioning and management process, the configuration and operation of your cloud resources, and the deployment of your app workloads.
 {: shortdesc}

-To do so, {{site.data.keyword.bpshort}} leverages open source projects, such as Terraform, Ansible, Operators, and Helm, and delivers these capabilities to you as a managed service.
+To do so, {{site.data.keyword.bpshort}} leverages open source projects, such as Terraform, Ansible, OpenShift, Operators, and Helm, and delivers these capabilities to you as a managed service.
 Rather than installing each open source project on your machine, and learning the API or CLI, you declare the tasks that you want to run in {{site.data.keyword.cloud_notm}} and watch {{site.data.keyword.bpshort}} run these tasks for you.
-Your infrastructure code is treated the same way as your app code so that you can apply DevOps core practices, such as version control, testing, and continuous monitoring.

-## When should I use {{site.data.keyword.bpshort}} and how does it work?
+## How does {{site.data.keyword.bpshort}} work?
 {: #how-it-works}
 {: help}
 {: support}

-Choose among the following use cases to learn how {{site.data.keyword.bpshort}} automates your infrastructure, service, and app stack in {{site.data.keyword.cloud_notm}}.
+Choose among the following use cases to learn how {{site.data.keyword.bpshort}} automates your infrastructure, service, and app stacks in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 - [Infrastructure deployments with {{site.data.keyword.bpshort}} workspaces](#how-to-workspaces)